MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 > - Custom assessment (legacy)*
 > - Client-side integration
 >
-> - *If the environment contains custom assessment (legacy), you will not be able to create a template from the environment.
-Please remove the custom assessment (legacy) and try again.
+> - *If the environment contains custom assessment (legacy), you won't be able to create a template from the environment.
+Remove the custom assessment (legacy) and try again.

 ## Create a template